cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 {% imgTag /img/dashboard/run-details.png "run-details" %}

+# Cancelling runs

+You can cancel a run currently in progress from the Dashboard.
+Runs can only be cancelled by members of a project.

+To cancel a run, click on a run in progress from the run list, then click on "Cancel Run" in the upper-right corner of the run details page.

+Cancelling a run in progress cannot be undone.
+Once you click "Cancel Run", a confirmation message will appear.
+Click the red "Yes, cancel this run" button to proceed.

+{% video local /img/snippets/cancelling-run.mp4 %}

+Once a run is cancelled:

+- The run status will update to cancelled
+- All incompleted instances of the run will be marked as cancelled
+- All test runners associated with the run will exit with an error
+- A message will appear on the run details page showing the time of cancellation and the user that made the request
+- The run will update to cancelled in GitHub if integration is enabled

+If you have Analytics enabled, cancelled runs will appear in the Runs over Time chart.
+Runs can also be filtered by cancellation status.

+Cancelled runs do not count against your test recording limit.

+# Archiving runs

+Runs that have been cancelled or are in an errored state can be archived from the Dashboard.
+Archiving a run will remove it from the run list and Analytics reporting.

+Archived runs can still be accessed by the URL to that run.
+The format is:

+`dashboard.cypress.io/projects/{project ID}/runs/{run number}`

+Archived runs can be restored from the run detail page.

+{% imgTag /img/dashboard/restore-from-archive.png "restore-from-archive" %}

 # {% fa fa-file-code-o fa-fw %} Spec files

 You can see the result of each spec file that ran within **Specs**.
 There is also the option to switch between **Timeline View** and **Bar Chart View**.